 1. Garlic helps improve circulation to your scalp hair follicles

 Garlic has the ability to open up the blood vessels and significantly increase blood flow to the extremities.
 This means that by eating raw garlic or taking garlic supplements, your hair will receive more of those important building blocks or nutrients that will help you grow thicker, stronger and healthier hair.

 I’ve found that I feel this effect more so from consuming garlic than from taking garlic supplements.
 Another benefit you’ll get from garlic is the lowering of blood pressure, and this will maintain good blood vessel health.

 Inflammation on the scalp is bad news for healthy hair growth.
 There are many things which can cause it from dry skin, fungal infections of the scalp, or autoimmune diseases.

 Inflammation is also one of the processes which underlie androgenetic alopecia related hair loss.
 Even a low-level chronic inflammation in the body can speed up things like hair loss.

 This is why garlic may be useful in combating hair loss in some people.
 Garlic is able to block several key proteins and cytokines which promote inflammation and destroy hair follicles.

 3. Garlic is a prebiotic and destroys bad bacteria

-I’ve been taking probiotics for years, but it was only a few years ago when I came across a study which showed that probiotics could help improve hair growth.
+I’ve been taking probiotics for years, but it was only a few years ago when I came across a study which showed that probiotics can improve hair growth.